SuperCowPowers/zat/docs/examples.rst

             pprint(row)

-**Example Output**
-You get back a nice Python Dictionary with timestamps and types properly converted.
+**Example Output:** You get back a nice Python Dictionary with timestamps and types properly converted.

 ::